bevrist/systems/pc/Macos/dev/backup/manual-backup.md

 use the following format for naming all backup files: `file-Name_$(date +"%Y-%m-%d")`

+1) Open apple books and wait for data to sync, then export all books

-1) update `_Backup` files in Google Drive:
+2) update `_Backup` files in Google Drive: `MOVE ALL BACKUP ZIPS TO SERVER BACKUP/ DIRECTLY`
 > - all backup files in google drive backup folder should be updated

-2) copy updated `_backup` folder to OneDrive
+3) copy updated `_backup` folder to OneDrive

-3) Open apple books and wait for data to sync, then export all books

 4) Google Takeout: Calendar, Contacts, Drive, Mail, Maps, Youtube
 > - Remove unneeded stuff from drive takeout